COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/main_menu.png", width: 90%),
-  caption: "The main menu of the game"
+  caption: "The Main Menu of the game"
 )